 At all times since receiving notice of this inquiry, the Company has cooperated with the SEC.
 In November 2005, the Company and its President and CEO, Mr. Jerald G. Fishman, made an offer of settlement to the Staff of the SEC.
-In May 2007, the settlement was finalized with the Staff and we expect that it will be submitted to the Commission for approval; however, the settlement has not yet been considered or approved by the Commission.
+The settlement has been submitted to the Commission for approval.
 There can be no assurance a final settlement will be so approved.

-The settlement addresses two separate issues.
-The first issue concerns the Company's disclosure regarding grants of options to employees and directors prior to the release of favorable financial results.
-Specifically, the issue relates to options granted to employees (including officers) of the Company on November 30, 1999 and to employees (including officers) and directors of the Company on November 10, 2000.
-The settlement would conclude that the Company should have made disclosures in its proxy filings to the effect that the Company priced these stock options prior to releasing favorable financial results.
+The SEC's inquiry focused on two separate issues.
+The first issue concerned the Company's disclosure regarding grants of options to employees and directors prior to the release of favorable financial results.
+Specifically, the issue related to options granted to employees (including officers) of the Company on November 30, 1999 and to employees (including officers) and directors of the Company on November 10, 2000.

-The second issue addressed by the settlement concerns the grant dates for options granted to employees (including officers) in 1998 and 1999, and the grant date for options granted to employees (including officers) and directors in 2001.
+The second issue concerned the grant dates for options granted to employees (including officers) in 1998 and 1999, and the grant date for options granted to employees (including officers) and directors in 2001.
 Specifically, the settlement would conclude that the appropriate grant date for the September 4, 1998 options should have been September 8th (which is one trading day later than the date that was used to price the options); the appropriate grant date for the November 30, 1999 options should have been November 29th (which is one trading day earlier than the date that was used); and the appropriate grant date for the July 18, 2001 options should have been July 26th (which is five trading days after the original date).

-In connection with the proposed settlement, the Company would consent to a cease-and-desist order under Section 10(b) of the Securities Exchange Act and Rule 10b-5 thereunder, would pay a civil money penalty of \$3 million, and would reprice options granted to Mr. Fishman and other directors in certain years.
-Options granted to all other employees would be excluded from the repricing.
+In connection with the proposed settlement, the Company would consent to a cease-and-desist order under Section 10(b) of the Securities Exchange Act and Rule 10b-5 thereunder, would pay a civil money penalty of \$3 million, and would reprice options granted to Mr. Fishman in certain years.
+Options granted to all others would be excluded from the repricing.
 Mr. Fishman would consent to a cease-and-desist order under Sections 17(a)(2) and (3) of the Securities Act, would pay a civil money penalty of \$1 million, and would make a disgorgement payment with respect to options granted in certain years.
 With the exception of options granted in 1998, Mr. Fishman has not exercised or sold any of the options identified in this matter.
 The Company and Mr. Fishman would settle this matter without admitting or denying the Commission's findings.